Hero Background

 You now have a clear view of how Playwright handles alerts and dropdowns.
 You can detect, read, and control alerts, including prompts and modal dialogs, without interrupting your test flow.

-Also, you can also manage single-select, multi-select, and custom dropdowns with direct, reliable interactions.
+You can also manage single-select, multi-select, and custom dropdowns with direct, reliable interactions.
 With these skills, you can create stable tests that handle real user scenarios and respond accurately to page behavior.
+To continue building on this, learn how to automate frames and windows in Playwright for multi-context test scenarios.

 Citations